AccelProf/docs/docs/source/devel_guide/extend.md

 ```

-## Inhert new tool class for customized analysis
+## Reuse tool template for customized analysis

 To develop a new tool to do customized analysis on PASTA.
-Developer can choose to inherent the base `class Tool` to do customized analysis.
-Within the new tool class, developer can collect the needed runtime information based on their own needs.
+Developer can choose to inherit the base `class Tool` to do customized analysis.
+Within the tool template, developer can collect the needed runtime information based on their own needs.
 Developer collect these runtime information by implementing the (subset of) interfaces provided by PASTA.

 ```C++
 class CustomTool final : public Tool {